gcotelli/RenoirSt/docs/tutorial/Tutorial - Part III.md

 		import: 'RenoirSt'
 ```

-you can also load specific groups, like the Seaside extensions or you pattern matching given this project uses Semantic Versioning:
+you can also load specific groups, like the Seaside extensions or do pattern matching on the versions given this project uses Semantic Versioning:

 ```smalltalk
 ...